 When Rob and I started Hero Workshops we wanted to do things differently.
-We were passionate about sharing our love with photography in an effective manner, rather than running yet another photo tour outfit.
+We were passionate about passing on our love with photography in an active way, rather than running yet another photo tour outfit.

 We believe that it is important to learn photography in many short lessons that slowly build on each other.
 A fun and relaxed learning environment goes a long way towards retaining newly acquired knowledge.
 That is why we take turns between short but concise lessons, and practical application with a lot of time for individual questions.
 And since we do not feel at home in the classroom, we will spend as much time outdoors as possible.